 - PD Dr. Sabine Eickenrodt (Berlin)

-- Lukas Gloor, Representative of the Robert Walser Archive (Olten)
+- Lukas Gloor, Representative Robert Walser Archive (Olten)

 - Susanna Kessler-Jung (Zurich)